 With over 2.2 million worldwide users and domination of over 80% of the US market, QuickBooks enjoys a stronghold reputation.
 And rightfully so.
-Incorporated with robust and cutting-edge features, the automated accounting software is nothing short of a masterpiece.
-It has helped various small and big businesses establish presence in some of the most competitive global industries.
+Incorporated with robust and cutting-edge features, the automated accounting software is a masterpiece.
+It has helped various small and big businesses establish a presence in some of the most competitive global industries.

 Every growing business needs an automated partner to stay on top of financial and functional performance.
 This is where QuickBooks comes in.
-Many startups are actively using QuickBooks Enterprise, Pro, and Premier Versions to meet the current business needs.
-As the modern-day customer gets more tech-savvy and demanding, companies need to stay relevant in the market.
+Many startups use QuickBooks Enterprise, Pro, and Premier versions to meet their current business needs.
+As modern-day customers become more tech-savvy and demanding, companies must stay relevant in the market.

 QuickBooks helps businesses manage and consolidate all kinds of financial and accounting data.
 It offers full autonomy and controlled access capabilities to help users keep their confidential information safe on the cloud.

 The QuickBooks inventory management software is no less.
-To offer your customer the desired product, you need to make sure it’s available at the back-end.
-You have to polish your inventory management skills and make your business a well-oiled machine.
+To offer your customer the desired product, you must ensure it’s available at the back end.
+You must polish your inventory management skills and make your business a well-oiled machine.

 The absence of a well-defined inventory management system can bring your oiled machine to a halt.
 Moreover, many business owners misconceive that inventory management is only about stockpiling products.
 In contrast, several nitty-gritty elements fall under the inventory management function.

-In QuickBooks, you can easily manage, control, and modify all types of inventory-related tasks at your fingertips.
-Here are some inventory terms to get you started:
+In QuickBooks, you can easily manage, control, and modify all inventory-related tasks at your fingertips.
+Here are some terms to get you started:

 1. Cycle Counting

-Inventory auditing is an essential tool to ensure that your stock is up-to-date, reliable, and compliant with the QA and QC codes.
+Inventory auditing is essential to ensure that your stock is up-to-date, reliable, and compliant with the QA and QC codes.
 In QuickBooks, you can keep tabs on cycle counting to sample small amounts of inventory using cross-references.
-This helps you make sure that all the products match up by getting a quick snapshot availability status.
+This helps you ensure all the products match up by getting a quick snapshot of the availability status.